John Saintignon: Coaching career

-Saintignon's first coaching position was as a basketball coach at Mar Vista High School in Imperial Beach, California.
-He was the varsity head coach for three seasons from 1992 to 1995, during which the team won a championship, the first for the school since 1964.
+Saintignon began his basketball coaching career at Mar Vista High School in Imperial Beach, California.
+He served as the varsity head coach for three seasons from 1992 to 1995, during which the team won a championship, its first since 1964.

 From 1995 to 2001, he served as head coach at Bonita Vista High School in Chula Vista.
-The team won the school's first CIF title in basketball under his leadership in 1999, finishing that season with a 30–5 record.
+The team finished the 1999 seasonal with a 30–5 record en route to its first CIF basketball title under his leadership.
 In 2002, he became head coach at Canyon del Oro High School, guiding the team to the state playoffs for three consecutive seasons.
 After three seasons with CDO, Saintignon moved to Phoenix, Arizona, to lead the program at the new Desert Edge High School.
-He was later asked to join the Pac-10 Conference at Oregon State University.

-After two seasons as the director of basketball operations and assistant coach at Oregon State University, Saintignon became the head coach of the Culiacan Caballeros.
-He coached in Culiacan for one season, leading the first-year LNBP franchise to a 6th-place finish and a playoff berth in the 24-team league.
+He joined Oregon State University (Pac-10 Conference) as director of basketball operations and assistant coach.
+He then became the head coach of Caballeros de Culiacán.

 Saintignon returned to NCAA Division II as the lead assistant coach at Cal State Stanislaus University.
 He was part of the Warriors staff from 2008 to 2009.

-In the 2009–10 season, Saintignon coached at Grant High School in Sacramento, with the team qualifying for the playoffs.
+Saintignon coached at Grant Union High School in Sacramento, California, with the team qualifying for the playoffs.

-During the same season, Saintignon was hired as the head coach of the professional team Sitra Club, in the Kingdom of Bahrain.
-In two seasons with Sitra Club (2009–2011), the team reached the round of 6 in his first season, finishing 5th overall, one game shy of the Final Four by a single point.
-The following season, the team had a 6–3 record and a 4th-place finish before civil unrest related to the Arab Spring led to the season's cancellation.

-Saintignon returned to Mexico to coach Fuerza Guinda in the CIBACOPA League in Nogales, leading the team to the playoffs in 2012.

-He coached the Caballeros de Culiacan in the CIBACOPA league for a second time in 2016, taking the team to the playoffs.
+He coached the Caballeros de Culiacan in the CIBACOPA league for a second time in 2016, with the team reaching the playoffs.

-For the 2019–2020 season, Saintignon coached the Saitama Broncos in Japan's BLeague, with the team on track for a playoff appearance before the season was canceled due to COVID-19.
-In 2021–2022, Saintignon served as head coach of the newly established Yamaguchi Patsfive, the first professional basketball franchise in Yamaguchi Prefecture.
+For the 2019–2020 season, Saintignon coached the Saitama Broncos in Japan's B League, with the team on track for a playoff appearance before the season was canceled due to the COVID-19 pandemic.
+In 2021–2022, Saintignon served as the head coach of the newly established Yamaguchi Patsfive, the first professional basketball franchise in Yamaguchi Prefecture.